Erdogan Hints Turkey May Ratify Finland's NATO Membership - ExBulletin

 Erdogan Hints Turkey May Ratify Finland’s NATO Membership

-Turkish President and leader of the Justice and Development Party (AKP), Recep Tayyip Erdogan delivers a speech during the party group meeting at the Turkish Grand National Assembly in Ankara on March 15, 2023.
-(Photo by Adem Altan / AFP)

-ANKARA: Turkish President Recep Tayyip Erdogan suggested on Wednesday that his country may soon ratify Finland’s application to join NATO, leaving the country open to join the military alliance separately from Sweden.
+ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan suggested on Wednesday that his country may soon ratify Finland’s request to join NATO, leaving the country open join the military alliance separately from Sweden.

-Alarmed by the Russian invasion of Ukraine a year ago, Finland and Sweden abandoned decades of non-alignment and asked to join the alliance.
+alarmed by Russian invasion of Ukraine a year ago, Finland and Sweden abandoned decades of non-alignment and asked to join the alliance.
 All 30 NATO members have approved their application and 28 have ratified their membership.
 Only Turkey and Hungary did not.

-The Turkish government accuses Sweden of being too lenient with groups it considers terrorist organizations and existential threats, including Kurdish groups.
+The Turkish government accuses Sweden of being overly lenient towards groups he considers terrorist organizations and existential threats, including Kurdish groups.
 Ankara, however, said it had fewer problems with Finland’s membership.

 Turkish officials have been angered by a series of separate protests in Sweden, including a demonstration by an anti-Islam activist who burned the Koran outside the Turkish embassy.

-Niinisto is due to arrive in Turkey with Foreign Minister Pekka Haavisto on Thursday, when the two officials will visit areas affected by a devastating earthquake that hit parts of Turkey and Syria last month.
+Niinisto is due to arrive in Turkey with Foreign Minister Pekka Haavisto on Thursday, when the two officials will visit the areas affected by the a devastating earthquake which hit parts of Turkey and Syria last month.

 Niinisto and Erdogan are due to meet in Istanbul on Friday.